-- 10. Award Benefits The CLS Spark award covers the costs of tuition, textbooks, and other language learning-materials required for the CLS Spark.
-CLS Spark participants receive a stipend to help defray costs related to program participation, including the cost of a reliable internet connection for the duration of the program and equipment needed to fully participate in the program, such as a headset, microphone, and web camera.
+- 10. Award Benefits The CLS Spark award covers the costs of tuition, textbooks, and other language learning materials required for participation in CLS Spark.
+CLS Spark participants receive a modest stipend to help defray costs related to program participation, including the cost of a reliable internet connection for the duration of the program and equipment needed to fully participate in the program, such as a headset, microphone, and web camera.
 The stipend may also be used to offset some basic costs of living during the program.
 Stipend amounts are determined by the U.S. Department of State in consultation with American Councils.
-CLS Spark stipends are not intended to cover costs unassociated with the virtual CLS Spark and are not designed to cover the full cost of living for participants during the program. - 11.
+CLS Spark stipends are not intended to cover costs unassociated with the virtual CLS Spark and are not designed to cover the full cost of living for participants during the program.
+Participants are responsible for providing accurate banking information.
+Provision of inaccurate information will delay issuance of the stipend. - 11.
 Non-Competitive Eligibility Under Executive Order 13750, CLS Spark alumni who successfully complete the program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
 CLS Spark alumni will be issued an NCE certificate after all program and post-program requirements are completed.
-More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment. - 12.
-Pre-Program Information Finalists are required to read all pre-program materials provided and participate in all required webinars or meetings before the beginning of the CLS Spark.
-Any questions regarding the materials or the CLS Spark should be directed to CLS staff. - 13.
-Orientation Participants are required to attend a mandatory virtual pre-program orientation in advance of the program start date.
-Specific dates of the pre-program orientation and further information will be shared at a later date.
+More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment - 12.
+Pre-Program Information Finalists are required to read all pre-program materials provided and participate in all required webinars or meetings before the beginning of CLS Spark.
+Any questions regarding the materials or the CLS Spark should be directed to CLS staff.

-14. CLS Spark Participation and Conduct - CLS Spark is first and foremost an academic experience.
-Participants are expected to participate to the fullest extent.
-Attendance at all scheduled classes and program activities is mandatory, unless explicitly excused by program staff.
-Full CLS Spark participation includes, but is not limited to, complete attendance at all classes, complete attendance of all individual consultations, complete attendance of all language partner meetings, completion of work assigned as part of the academic program, attendance at all cultural activities, and arrival on time to all mandatory events and activities.
-Participants who fail to participate fully may be considered as not having successfully completed the program and may not receive a CLS Spark completion certificate, language test certificate, NCE certificate, or access to benefits and/or resources that are available to CLS Spark alumni.
+- 13. Orientation Participants are required to attend a mandatory virtual pre-program orientation in advance of the program start date.
+Specific dates of the pre-program orientation and further information will be shared at a later date. - 14.
+CLS Spark Participation and Conduct CLS Spark is first and foremost an academic experience designed to build language skills and develop cultural understanding.
+Participants are expected to participate to the fullest extent, and attendance at all scheduled classes and program activities is mandatory, unless explicitly excused by program staff.
+Full CLS Spark participation includes, but is not limited to, complete attendance at all classes, complete attendance of all individual consultations, complete attendance of all language partner meetings, completion of all work assigned as part of the academic program, attendance at all cultural activities, and arrival on time to all mandatory events and activities.
+Participants who accrue more than 10 cumulative hours or four consecutive days of absences or otherwise fail to participate fully may be subject to immediate disciplinary action and considered for dismissal from the program (see Section 22 and Section 23).
+Students who are considered as not having successfully completed the program may not receive a CLS Spark completion certificate, language test certificate, NCE certificate, or access to benefits and/or resources available to CLS Spark alumni, and will be responsible for returning a pro-rated portion of the stipend.